chainguard-images/images/images/grafana-agent-operator/README.md

 <!--monopod:end-->

 <!--overview:start-->
-Grafana Agent Operator is a Kubernetes operator for the static mode of Grafana Agent.
-It makes it easier to deploy and configure static mode to collect telemetry data from Kubernetes resources.
+[Grafana Agent Operator](https://grafana.com/docs/agent/latest/operator/) is a Kubernetes operator for the static mode of Grafana Agent.
 <!--overview:end-->

 <!--getting:start-->
-## Get It!
+## Download this Image
 The image is available on `cgr.dev`:

 ```